 5. Give to charity

-In 2020, you’re allowed to give up to 100% of your earned income to charity without paying taxes on that money, if you itemize on your tax return.
-That amount will change in 2021, though any time you give to charity, that money reduces your current taxable income, thus reducing your taxes.
-Even people who do not itemize can take advantage of a $300 cash charitable deduction for 2020 only.
+In 2021, you’re allowed to give up to 100% of your earned income to charity without paying taxes on that money, if you itemize on your tax return.
+That amount may change in 2022, though any time you give to charity, that money reduces your current taxable income, thus reducing your taxes.
+Even people who do not itemize can take advantage of a $300 cash charitable deduction-for 2021.

 6. Pass money to loved ones while you’re alive

 These days, we’re all concerned about our families and their safety.
 The Survey found that women were more stressed than men about keeping their family and themselves safe and healthy (42% of women vs. 28% of men).
 If you have loved ones who need financial assistance and you can afford to help, you can gift up to $15,000 per person annually without paying gift taxes.
 Gifts for medical expenses or tuition are unlimited.
 Of course, it’s critical that you consult with your own tax professional before proceeding.